dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 ```

 <!-- > [!NOTE]
-> While an `ImageButton` can load an animated GIF, it will only display the first frame of the GIF. -->
+> While an <xref:Microsoft.Maui.Controls.ImageButton> can load an animated GIF, it will only display the first frame of the GIF. -->

 ## Use the command interface

-An app can respond to `ImageButton` taps without handling the `Clicked` event.
-The `ImageButton` implements an alternative notification mechanism called the _command_ or _commanding_ interface.
+An app can respond to <xref:Microsoft.Maui.Controls.ImageButton> taps without handling the `Clicked` event.
+The <xref:Microsoft.Maui.Controls.ImageButton> implements an alternative notification mechanism called the _command_ or _commanding_ interface.
 This consists of two properties:

 - `Command` of type [`ICommand`](xref:System.Windows.Input.ICommand), an interface defined in the [`System.Windows.Input`](xref:System.Windows.Input) namespace.
 - `CommandParameter` property of type [`Object`](xref:System.Object).